gstonge/pgfunk/chapters/index.md

 # Probability generating functions for computational epidemiology

-Probability generating functions are very extremely useful to characterize complex combinatorial objects which arise in various fields, such as graph theory or the study of epidemiological processes.
+Probability generating functions are extremely useful to characterize complex combinatorial objects which arise in various fields, such as graph theory or the study of epidemiological processes.